raujika418/GoodOldDays/README.md

 "What do you mean?"

 "Oh, you see, you won’t have to send them anywhere.
-I don`t pay for them, but then, I’ll leave them here, for you."
+I will pay for them, but then, I’ll leave them here, for you."

 from: Space man (1960)